Dennō Bōkenki Webdiver

-Dennō Bōkenki Webdiver (電脳冒険記ウェブダイバー, Dennō Bōkenki Webudaibā) is a Japanese mecha anime series produced by Nihon Ad Systems in conjunction with toy maker Takara and animated by Radix.
-The series is directed by Hiroshi Negishi and Naoyuki Tatsuwa and written by Mayori Sekijima.
+Dennō Bōkenki Webdiver (電脳冒険記ウェブダイバー, Dennō Bōkenki Webudaibā) is a Japanese mecha anime series produced by Nihon Ad Systems in conjunction with toy maker Takara and animated by Radix (later Radix Ace).
+The series is directed by Hiroshi Negishi and Kunitoshi Okajima and written by Mayori Sekijima.
 It aired on TV Tokyo from April 6, 2001, to March 29, 2002.

 Plot

 In the year 2100, children have become Web divers and uploaded their consciousness onto global computer networks.
 They play in a cyber park called the Magical Gate.
 One day, a mysterious computer virus appears and begins to destroy the Magical Gate.
 Programs called Web Knights were created to protect the children from the virus but it turned all the Web Knights against the children.
 The only Web Knight to escape is Gladion.
 Gladion seeks the help of Kento Yuki, a Web Diver who is in the fourth grade.